-MUS 405: Senior Project
+MUS 405 : Senior Project

 Students design and execute a Senior Recital under the supervision of the music advisor.
-Required for a CAT major with a concentration in music.
+Credits 3

-MUS 410: Honors Project
+MUS 410 : Honors Project

 Seniors who satisfy college and departmental standards may be invited to undertake an Honors project in place of a senior project.
 The expectation is that these projects are qualitatively superior to the senior project.
+Credits 3